 Disability Resources is now Accessibility Services!
 Though our services have not changed, our new name reflects our mission; we still work with students individually and the campus community to identify and ameliorate barriers to the Wesleyan educational experience.

 Wesleyan University is committed to supporting all students in their academic and co-curricular endeavors.
-To this end, Wesleyan complies with Section 504 of the Rehabilitation Act of 1973, which stated that, "No otherwise qualified handicapped individual in the United States ... shall solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
-The Americans with Disabilities Act of 1990 (ADA) extends some of these stated provisions.
+To this end, Wesleyan complies with Section 504 of the Rehabilitation Act of 1973, which states, "No otherwise qualified individual with a disability in the United States ... shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance..."
+The Americans with Disabilities Act of 1990, as Amended (ADA) extends some of these stated provisions.

-- promote and facilitate access through outreach and training, collaborative partnerships, innovative programs, and proactive solutions across the campus;
+- promote and facilitate access through outreach and training, collaborative partnerships, innovative programs, and proactive solutions across the campus

-- create inclusive environments by engaging and supporting the campus community in evaluating accessibility;
+- create inclusive environments by engaging and supporting the campus community in evaluating accessibility

-- ensure the effective delivery of accommodations.
+- ensure the effective delivery of accommodations

 Wesleyan does not offer academic programs specifically designed for individuals with disabilities.
 The University is, however, committed to providing services and reasonable accommodations to all students who need and have a legal entitlement to such accommodations.